Boilermaker (beer cocktail)

 A boilermaker is either of two types of beer cocktail.
 In American terminology, the drink consists of a glass of beer mixed with a shot of whiskey.
+In England, the term boilermaker traditionally refers to a half pint of draught mild ale mixed with a half pint of bottled brown ale.

 Name

-The drink originated in Butte, Montana in the 1890s.
+The American cocktail originated in Butte, Montana in the 1890s.
 It was originally called a Sean O'Farrell and was served only when miners ended their shifts.

-When the beer is served as a chaser, the drink is often called simply a shot and a beer.
+When the beer is instead served separately as a chaser, that is often called simply a shot and a beer.
+In Scotland, the serving of a half pint of beer alongside a "wee hauf"[sic] glass of whisky (1/4 impgi) is called a half and a half.

-In England, the term boilermaker traditionally refers to a half pint of draught mild mixed with a half pint of bottled brown ale.
-In the south-west of England it is also known as a 'brown split', although it also refers to the American shot and pint.
-In Scotland, a half and a half is a half pint of beer with a whisky ("a wee hawf").
-The use of these terms in Scottish and English pubs can be traced back to about 1920.
+The English boilermaker (a mix of draught mild and bottled brown ale) is also known as a 'brown split' in the south-west of England, although it also refers to the American shot and pint.
+The boiler-maker name for the ale cocktail dates back to circa 1920.